kavehs87/my3pai-website/docs/TRIP_API.md

 **GET** `/api/profile/trips`

-Get the latest trips across the platform (not only the authenticated user's).
-Useful for profile dashboards and shared feeds.
+Get the authenticated creator’s trips.
 Results are ordered by `created_at` descending.
+Requires a valid token.

 ### Query Parameters